-[19]Sentences are categorized into words or tokens by ignoring whitespaces and other symbols [20].
+Tokenization is a procedure for recovering the elements of interest in a sequence of data.
+This term is commonly used to describe an initial step in the processing of programming languages, and also for the preparation of input data in the case of artificial neural networks [19].
+Sentences are categorized into words or tokens by ignoring whitespaces and other symbols [20].
 Tokenization refers to splitting the text into meaningful smaller units known as tokens [21].
-4
+The following are the results of tokenizing which can be seen in the figure 4.